sysbiolab/RGraphSpace/docs/articles/graphspace-accessors.md

 The `[` operator subsets a `GraphSpace` object along two independent
 dimensions: nodes (`i`) and edges (`j`).
-This differs from the usual data-frame convention, where `[i, j]` indexes rows and columns of a single table — here, `i` and `j` each address a distinct structural component of the graph rather than rows and columns of one.
-Neither index subsets columns; both select graph entities directly.
+This differs from the usual data-frame convention, where `[i, j]` indexes rows and columns of a single table.
+Here, neither index subsets columns; both select graph entities directly.
 Omitting an index retains all elements along that dimension.

 **Synchronization rules:**